 The most common early symptom of NHL is a painless swelling in the lymph nodes in one area of the body, for example, in your neck, armpit or groin.
 These lumps or painless swellings may come and go.
-Other symptoms, known as B symptoms, may include the following
+However, often with low-grade lymphoma there may be few or no symptoms at all.
+Other symptoms, known as B symptoms, include the following:

-- Night sweats these can be drenching
+- Night sweats these can be drenching - Unexplained weight loss

-- High temperatures or fevers

-- Loss of appetite

-- Unexplained weight loss

-- Feeling tiredness all the time (fatigue)
+• Feeling tired all the time (fatigue)

-- Itchy skin
+- High temperatures or fevers - Itchy skin

+Loss of appetite

 - Skin rash